zemen12/blender-mcp/README.md

 - `search_polyhaven_assets` - Search for assets on PolyHaven with optional category filtering
 - `download_polyhaven_asset` - Download and import a PolyHaven asset into Blender

+To see everything in Poly Haven, [see here](https://polyhaven.com/)

 ### Example Commands

 Here are some examples of what you can ask Claude to do: